DickerDackel/lfo/README.md

 ### Waveform Control Parameters

+These settings all control the different wave forms.
+They are configurable both at class instantiation, as well as in runtime.

+The consequence of that is that they can be modulated by another lfo...

 #### `<waveform>_attenuverter`, `<waveform>.offset`

 All waveforms offer these two modifiers.
 They can passed to the `LFO()` init